 Neutron Stars & Hydrogen Recycling:

 Under the standard model of matter, protons and neutrons are quarks held together by gluons.
 They can only withstand a certain force before the gluons can no longer hold them.
 When that occurs, the neutrons collapse to form “black holes.”
-This is believed to occur with a neutron star with a mass of about 10 solar masses.
-Under the rotating photon model, neutrons do not have constituent structures.
-They can be compressed by any gravitational force, and they will still remain neutrons.
+This is believed to occur in neutron stars with a mass of about 10 solar masses.
+Under the rotating photon model, a neutron does not have constituent structures, and there is no denser coherent photon resonance to which it can collapse and remain a coherent (massive) photon resonance.
+They can therefore be compressed by any gravitational force, and they will remain neutrons.